violetbee/express-prisma-ts-rest/README.md

 # express-prisma-ts-rest

-## based clean code in typescript environment
+## based on clean code in typescript environment